Telematics Guides | Mileage Allowance for Self-Employed

 What can be claimed as self-employed mileage allowance?

-This is an important one.
-You can claim business mileage – that is journeys that are necessary for work reasons alone.
+You can claim business mileage on journeys that are necessary for work reasons only.

 That’s classified as ordinary commuting by HMRC.